boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/other-platform-samples.md

  2. The SignatureUrl will be generated with the provided EmbedSecret key and validate the embed details in Bold BI.
 Once details are validated, the dashboard starts to render using the `renderDashboard()` method available in the `home.page.ts`.

- 3. In the `home.page.ts`, change the dashboard Id of the respective dashboard as you wish to embed.
+ 3. In the `home.page.ts` file, change the dashboard Id of the respective dashboard as you wish to embed.